pragathitr/AIGymTrainer/README.md

 This project is based on an academic paper on a **voice assisted fitness coach with body pose recognition**.

+(do check out the revamped project under ai-gym-agent repo!)
 ---

 ## Features